myyat/hotel-booking-system-ba/README.md

 8. System saves updated information
 9. When a booking is made, system notifies the owner via in-app notification
 10. Hotel owner views and manages booking history through the dashboard

+### 7.3 Admin Flow
+1. Admin logs in to the system
+2. System displays the admin dashboard
+3. Admin reviews hotel owner registration requests
+4. Admin approves or rejects based on the following criteria
+   - If required information is complete and valid, registration is approved
+   - If information is incomplete, invlaid or suspicious, registration is rejected
+5. System updates the account status and notifies to the hotel owner
+6. Admin monitors the hotel listings on the platform
+7. Admin can edit, suspend, or remove listings that violate platform policies and notify the owner
+8. Admin monitors bookings and transactions
+9. System displays booking and payment records to the admin
+10. Admin manages user accounts (view, suspend or deactivate users if necessary)